Erotomania: Definition, Symptoms, Characteristics and Treatment

 A few principles are worth keeping in mind.
 Directly confronting or arguing against the delusional belief rarely works and often backfires: the person experiences contradiction as a betrayal or an attack, which damages the very relationship through which you might otherwise exert helpful influence.
 More productive is maintaining warm, caring connection while expressing concern for the person’s broader wellbeing — gently, consistently encouraging professional engagement without turning every interaction into a battle over the truth of their beliefs.

-If behavior is escalating — if there are threats, physical pursuit, signs of significant deterioration in self-care or functioning — more active intervention becomes necessary.
-Consulting with a mental health professional about what options for assessment exist in your jurisdiction, including involuntary pathways when the person poses a risk to themselves or others, is appropriate and sometimes the most caring thing available to you.
-Your own mental health matters through this process.
-Support groups for families of people with psychotic conditions, therapy for yourself, and honest conversations with your own support network are not luxuries — they are necessary resources for the long haul.
+If behavior is escalating — if there are threats, physical pursuit, or signs of significant deterioration in self-care or functioning — more active intervention becomes necessary.
+Consulting with a mental health professional about assessment options in your jurisdiction, including involuntary pathways when the person poses a risk to themselves or others, is appropriate and sometimes the most caring action available to you.

 FAQs About Erotomania